 STETTIN, in Trelawny, was named by Dr. William Lemonius after the city in Pomerania, Germany, from which his family came and where he participated in an unsuccessful battle against Napoleon.
 Dr. Lemonius was responsible for about 1,000 North German immigrants who arrived in Jamaica between 1834 and 1838.
 William Lemonius is listed as the owner of "330 plus 189 acres" in the Jamaica Almanac of 1840.

-STEWART TOWN, in Trelawny, was named after James Stewart, Custos of Trelawny from 1812, who helped establish the town in 1815.
-His father build Stewart Castle.
+STEWART TOWN, in Trelawny, was named after James Stewart (1766-1828), Custos of Trelawny, who was helped establish the town in 1815.
+His father, a Scottish planter, built Stewart Castle.

 STONEHENGE, in Trelawny, is undoubtedly a word-play on the owner's name, Reverend Joseph Stoney.
 It was located near Campbells on the Barbecue Bottom road.

 STURGE TOWN, in Saint Ann, is a "free village" that takes its name from Joseph Sturge, a wealthy English Quaker and abolitionist who gave money and land to provide living quarters for freed slaves.

 SURINAM QUARTERS - in Saint Elizabeth, is named for settlers who, in 1655, came to Jamaica from Surinam (or Suriname), also known as Dutch Guiana, when the Dutch conquered it from the English and gave up, in exchange, a small trading post in North America called New Amsterdam (which later became New York City).